 Also pretty good: the Reina arepa, made with “chicken breast and avocado salad.”
-The first time I ordered it, I figured it’d contain (a) chicken breast and (b) avocado salad—that’s what the menu’s (lack of) punctuation implies, at least—but it doesn’t.
-So I’d like to submit a somewhat pedantic (but actually pretty significant) correction to the folks at White Maize: This filling is one cohesive salad that’s comprised of both chicken breast and avocado, so it should be referred to as “chicken-breast-and-avocado salad,” and not as “chicken breast and avocado salad.”
-(I hope that made sense.
-“Chicken-breast-and-avocado” is here one long compound adjective that describes “salad,” and hyphenating it accordingly would get rid of the ambiguity that allows us to misunderstand the Reina as filled with avocado salad and some chicken breast, too.)
+The first time I ordered it, I figured it’d contain (a) chicken breast and (b) avocado salad—that’s what the menu’s (lack of) punctuation implies, at least—but it doesn’t, so I’d like to submit a somewhat pedantic (but actually sort of significant) correction to the folks at White Maize: This filling is one cohesive salad that’s comprised of both chicken breast and avocado, so it should be referred to as “chicken-breast-and-avocado salad,” and not as “chicken breast and avocado salad.”
+(Because “Chicken-breast-and-avocado” is here one long compound adjective that describes “salad.”
+Hyphenating it accordingly would get rid of the ambiguity that allows us to misunderstand the Reina as filled with avocado salad and some chicken breast, too.)

-All this talk about arepas and I almost forgot about the sides.
-It’s a good thing that I didn’t, though, because I actually sort of love White Maize’s.
-The tequeños—fresh cheese, wrapped in dough and deep fried—are great, and though they’d be even better with their own dipping sauce, the green sauce works well enough.
+As for sides: The tequeños—fresh cheese, wrapped in dough and deep fried—are great, and though they’d be even better with their own dipping sauce, the green sauce works well enough.
 And the empanadas, which come 3 for $7, are wonderful, too.
 (There’s one pictured in the terrible photograph immediately above.)
 I usually hate black beans, but they work so well in these that I just might have to change my stance.
-And the meat—to tell you the truth, I’ve only had these once, and I have no idea what type of meat was in them—is solid, too.
+And the meat—to tell you the truth, I’m not exactly sure whether it’s pork or beef?—is solid, too.
 The best part, though, is probably the dough: hot, crispy, and just sweet enough.
-So good.
+Real good.

 Anyway.
-While I can’t deny that White Maize’s arepas are all at least a little lacking, I also can’t deny that I really do have a lot of affection for the place, despite its frequent underwhelmingness.
-(Apparently that’s not a word.
-Fuck it.)
+While I can’t deny that White Maize’s arepas are all at least a little lacking, I also can’t deny that I really do like the place, despite its tendency to underwhelm me.
 So I do recommend White Maize—but I also recommend going in with your expectations in check.

 …And a full wallet, because this shit ain’t cheap.